-- The Clinical Program should collect and maintain complete and accurate data necessary to complete the Adoptive Cellular Therapies Initiative forms of the CIBMTR or the Data Collection Forms of the EBMT. - B9.1.1 Clinical Programs should submit the data specified in B9.1 to a national or international data base.

-- B9.1.2 Clinical Programs should collect the data specified in B9.1 for all patients for at least one (1) year following administration of the cellular therapy product. - B9.1.3 Clinical Programs should meet accuracy criteria established by FACT or JACIE and CIBMTR or EBMT. - B9.1.3.1 If data accuracy criteria are not met, the program shall implement corrective action plan that meets FACT or JACIE requirements. - B9.2 The Clinical Program shall define staff responsible for collecting data and, as appropriate, reporting data to institutional repositories and CIBMTR or EBMT.
+- B9.1 The Clinical Program shall collect and maintain complete and accurate data necessary to complete the Transplant Essential Data Forms of the CIBMTR or the Data Collection Forms of the EBMT. - B9.1.1 Clinical Programs shall submit the data specified in B9.1 for allogeneic and autologous transplants to a national or international database. - B9.1.2 Clinical Programs shall collect and submit the data specified in B9.1 for all patients for at least one (1) year following administration of the cellular therapy product. - B9.1.3 Clinical Programs should meet accuracy criteria established by FACT or JACIE, and CIBMTR or EBMT. - B9.1.3.1 If data accuracy criteria are not met, the program shall implement a corrective action plan that meets FACT or JACIE requirements. - B9.2 The Clinical Program should collect and submit all data elements included in the Adoptive Cellular Therapies Initiative forms of the CIBMTR or the Data Collection Forms of the EBMT. - B9.3 The Clinical Program shall define staff responsible for collecting data and, as appropriate, reporting data to institutional repositories and CIBMTR or EBMT.